 David previously practiced with some of the biggest law firms in the country that focused exclusively on helping injured people.
-David has a wide array of litigation experience in Tennessee and Arkansas including matters dealing with wrongful death, personal injury, civil rights, medical devices, intellectual property theft and vaccine injuries.
+David has a wide array of litigation experience in Tennessee, Arkansas, and Mississippi including matters dealing with wrongful death, personal injury, civil rights, medical devices, intellectual property theft, and vaccine injuries.

 David echoes the sentiments of the late Jim Rhon who believed that we must all deal with one of two pains: the pain of discipline or the pain of regret.
 David chooses the pain of discipline as the only way to prepare a client’s case to ensure all possible avenues for recovery are explored so that there is no regret at the end of the matter.
 Knowing that the firm of Rainwater, Holt & Sexton has the same mindset about preparing clients’ cases made David’s association with the firm a natural fit.